pac91man/CARR-Architecture-Manifesto/CARR_Manifesto_en.md

 System_control modules are specialized extensions of FolderBridge, each with a specific function in efficient resource management.
 These modules act in coordination to ensure the harmonious functioning of the entire system.
 Scripts - The System's "Cables"

-External scripts (scriptele) handle special tasks, bringing flexibility and automation to system management, similar to a crane's scripts that facilitate the movement of resources where needed.
+External scripts handle special tasks, bringing flexibility and automation to system management, similar to a crane's scripts that facilitate the movement of resources where needed.
 Illustrative Scenarios
 Scenario 1: Multi-distribution Use